 We already mentioned it: you should visit the Cu Chi Tunnels.

 Having a guide, will help you get many details and facts about the tunnels.
-You can contact The Common Room Project or book in advance a Cu Chi Tunnels tour here.
+You can book in advance a Cu Chi Tunnels tour here.

 24. A Motorbike ride